dyninst/dyninst/docs/dyninstAPI/public/BPatch_addressSpace.h.rst

   .. cpp:function:: bool isStaticExecutable()

-    This function returns true if the original file opened with this BPatch_addressSpace is a statically linked executable, or false otherwise.
+    Checks if the original file opened is a statically-linked executable.

 .. cpp:class:: BPatchSnippetHandle